 We have stayed in cheap hostels, luxury hotels and everything in between.
 After approximately 20 countries together, and countless hotels, it’s rare that we walk away from a resort or hotel thinking “wow, we want to come back.”
 We are the types who want to experience a different resort and country every time and we never return to the same place twice.
 The exception is Hotel Casa San Agustin in Cartagena, Colombia, a boutique hotel of 30 guest rooms and suites.

 Hotel Casa San Agustin is in a great location within the walled city of Cartagena, right on Calle de la Universidad.
 Upon arrival at the hotel, we were greeted by classic colonial architecture and a friendly doorman, who whisked our bags inside.
-After walking through amazing iron doors and beautiful inner hallway surrounded by potted plants, we were sat down at the front desk.
+After walking through amazing iron doors and beautiful inner hallway surrounded by potted plants, we were seated at the front desk.
 While Keith and I checked in, the staff gave the kids huge bowls of ice cream to distract them.
 Score!
 I can’t remember the last time I checked into a hotel without “Mom” “Mom” “Mom” ringing in my ear.
 The check in area was remarkably cool, in contract to the oppressive heat outside, and check in was a pleasant experience with friendly people, actually sitting down in comfortable chairs.

 Once checked in and after the kids had their fill of ice cream, the front desk manager walked us to our room.
-Along the way, she gave us a mini tour of the hotel, pointing out the restaurant and bar, Alma, set in a beautiful colonial courtyard, the swimming pool, the solarium and the pool bar.
+Along the way, she gave us a mini tour of the hotel, pointing out the restaurant and bar, Alma, set in a beautiful colonial courtyard; the swimming pool, the solarium and the pool bar.
 Despite being a boutique hotel, Hotel Casa San Agustin in Cartagena has everything you need.

 The hotel is an elaborate maze of colonial architecture, a mix of old and new.
 Housed in 3 whitewashed Spanish colonial houses, some walls with original frescos, every room has centuries-old wooden beamed ceilings and perfectly appointed furnishings.
 Colombian sculptures, beautiful vases and large stone bowls encasing floating flowers decorate the hotel throughout.